Residents and visitors alike have a responsibility to be adventure smart by being prepared and always respecting the environment.

 Please ensure bikes are well-tuned and pack spare parts, food, water and appropriate clothing for changing weather conditions.
 Be prepared for self-rescue.

-There is signage and cell phone coverage along most of the trails.
+There are signs and cell phone coverage along most of the trails.

 Grizzly and Black Bears